 Booking the right cruise

-Here is where the experience of a travel agent can help with selecting a cruise.
+Here is where the experience of a travel consultant can help with selecting a cruise.
 There are many cruise lines, itineraries and ships to choose from.
 Some may not be right for you.
 You need to consider many factors.

 - Where do you want to cruise from?

 - Where do you want to cruise to?

 - Do you have specific dates in mind?
 If so, do you have flexibility?